 If the employer is negligent in any one of these areas of forklift safety and you’re injured as a result, they may be liable to compensate you for your injuries.

-How Much Compensation Will I Get For A Forklift Accident Claim?
+How Much Compensation Do You Get For A Forklift Accident?

 - General damages.
 This covers any pain and suffering caused by the forklift accident.
 As well as physical pain, you could also claim for any mental harm caused by anxiety, distress, or other psychological injuries.